-- All applications that require substantial demolition, including demolition consents. - If removing 100m2 or more of natural habitat(s) / vegetation / garden land (across one or more sites)
+- All applications that require substantial demolition, including demolition consents. - if BNG applies (i.e. 'decreases the Biodiversity Value' of removing 25m2 or more of garden land / vegetation / natural habitat) - (across one or more sites)

 Surveys should be undertake in line with all available best practice guidelines and follow the survey schedule in Table 3